IntelRealSense/realsense-ros/README.md

 - For reading a parameter value use `ros2 param get <node> <parameter_name>`
   - For example: `ros2 param get /camera/camera depth_module.emitter_enabled`
 - For setting a new value for a parameter use `ros2 param set <node> <parameter_name> <value>`
-  - For example: `ros2 param set /camera/camera depth_module.emitter_enabled true`
+  - For example: `ros2 param set /camera/camera depth_module.emitter_enabled 1`

 #### Parameters that can be modified during runtime:
 - All of the filters and sensors inner parameters.